-Recently, human action recognition has shown to be beneficial for a wide range of applications including scene understanding, visual surveillance, human computer interaction, video retrieval, or sports analysis.
+Recently, human action recognition has shown to be beneficial for a wide range of applications including scene understanding, visual surveillance, human computer interaction, video retrieval or sports analysis.
 Hence, there has been a growing interest in developing and improving methods for this rather hard task (see Section 2).
-In fact, a huge variety of actions at different timings have to be handled - starting from waving with one hand for a few seconds to complex processes like unloading a lorry, which can take hours.
+In fact, a huge variety of actions at different time scales have to be handled - starting from waving with one hand for a few seconds to complex processes like unloading a lorry.
 Thus, the definition of an action is highly task dependent and for different actions different methods might be useful.

 The objective of this work is to support the analysis of sports videos.
 Therefore, principle actions represent short time player activities such as running, kicking, jumping, playing, or receiving a ball.
-Due to the high dynamics in sport actions, we are looking for an action recognition method that can be applied on a minimal number of frames.
+Due to the high dynamics in sport actions, we are looking for an action recognition method that can be applied to a minimal number of frames.
 Optimally, the recognition should be possible using only two frames.
 Thus, to incorporate the maximum information available per frame we want to use appearance and motion information.
-This is motivated and illustrated in Figure 1.
-In particular, we apply Histograms of Oriented Gradients (HOG) [5] to describe the appearance of a single-frame action.
+The benefit of this representation is motivated and illustrated in Figure 1.
+In particular, we apply Histograms of Oriented Gradients (HOG)

+[1] to describe the appearance of a single-frame action.
 But as can be seen from Figure 1(a) different actions that share one specific mode can not be distinguished if only appearance-based information is available.
 In contrast, as shown in Figure 1(b), even if the appearance is very similar, additionally analyzing the corresponding motion information can help to discriminate between two actions; and vice versa.
-In particular, for that purpose we compute a dense optical-flow field, such that for frame t the appearance and the flow information is computed from frame t-1 and frame t only.
+In particular, for that purpose we compute a dense optical-flow field, such that for frame t the appearance and the flow information is computed from frame t - 1 and frame t only.
 Then the optical flow is represented similarly to the appearance features by (signed) orientation histograms.

-Figure 1: Overview of the proposed ideas for single frame classification: By using only appearance-based information ambiguities complicate human action recognition (a).
-By including motion information (optical flow), additional crucial information can be acquired that helps to avoid these confusions (b).
+Fig. 1.
+Overview of the proposed ideas for single frame classification: By using only appearancebased information ambiguities complicate human action recognition (left).
+By including motion information (optical flow), additional crucial information can be acquired to avoid these confusions (right).
 Here, the optical flow is visualized using hue to indicate the direction and intensity for the magnitude; the HOG cells are visualized by their accumulated magnitudes.

-Since the thus obtained HOG descriptors for both, appearance and motion, can be described by a small number of additive modes, similar to [18, 1], we apply Non-negative Matrix Factorization (NMF) [12] to estimate a robust and compact representation.
-Finally, the motion and the appearance features (i.e., the NMF coefficients) are concatenated to one vector and linear one-vs-all SVMs are applied to learn a discriminative model.
+Since the thus obtained HOG descriptors for both, appearance and motion, can be described by a small number of additive modes, similar to [2, 3], we apply Non-negative Matrix Factorization (NMF) [4] to estimate a robust and compact representation.
+Finally, the motion and the appearance features (i.e., their NMF coefficients) are concatenated to one vector and linear one-vs-all SVMs are applied to learn a discriminative model.
 To compare our method with state-of-the-art approaches we evaluated it on a standard action recognition database.
 In addition, we show results on beach-volleyball videos, where we use very different data for training and testing to emphasize the applicability of our method.

 The remainder of this paper is organized as follows.
 Section 2 gives an overview of related work and explains the differences to the proposed approach.
-In Section 3 our new action recognition system is introduced.
-In addition, the feature extraction, the data representation, and the classification are explained in detail.
+In Section 3 our new action recognition system is introduced in detail.
 Experimental results for a typical benchmark dataset and a challenging real-world task are shown in Section 4.
-Finally, a conclusions and an outlook is given in Section 5.
+Finally, conclusion and outlook are given in Section 5.